-Food-grade paraffin wax, composed of vegetable oils, palm oil derivatives, and synthetic resins plus other materials passes through the body undigested and contains no nutritional value.
+Food-grade paraffin wax is considered edible.
+It is composed of vegetable oils, palm oil derivatives, and synthetic resins plus other materials that pass through the body undigested and contain no nutritional value.
 Some paraffin, such as the scented variety sold for candle-making and beauty treatments, should never be ingested.

 Uses of Paraffin Wax

 Adding paraffin wax to melted chocolate gives it a glossy finish when it hardens.
 It also helps the chocolate remain solid at room temperature.
-Paraffin appears as an additive in some brands of candy bars to keep them from melting in hand and as the main ingredient in chocolate coatings such as those found on ice cream or chocolate-dipped cookies.
+Paraffin appears as an additive in some brands of candy bars to keep them from melting in your hand.
+It is also the main ingredient in chocolate coatings such as those found on ice cream or chocolate-dipped cookies.

-Some fruits, such as apples produce a natural wax, which can easily be washed away with water and gentle rubbing.
-Additional synthetic wax sometimes augments the natural coating, and it can be more difficult to remove.
+Some fruits, such as apples, produce a natural wax, which can easily be washed away with water and a little gentle rubbing.
+Additional synthetic wax sometimes augments this natural coating, making it more difficult to remove.
 Generally, a quick soak in vinegar or lemon juice-enhanced water makes it easier to wipe the wax away.

-- Culinary wax paper contains a coating of paraffin wax to make it water-resistant and non-stick, useful for keeping food fresh when you store it in the refrigerator.
+- Culinary wax paper contains a coating of paraffin wax to make it water-resistant and non-stick.
+This is also useful for keeping food fresh when you store it in the refrigerator.

-Sales of Paraffin Wax
+Buying Paraffin Wax